indgy/bastille/docs/chapters/template.rst

 Template Arguments
 ------------------
-You may pass variables to your `Bastillefile` via the command line or an arguments file.
-Only variables in the `Bastillefile` and defined via ARG will have their values replaced.
+You may pass variables to your `Bastillefile` via the command line or via an arguments file containing one line by line definitions.

 Define your arguments in the `Bastillefile` using ARG: